Christmas Salamanders!

 The swamp is fed by a languid stream that comes from low hills to the west, and passes under Sullivan Street.
 At peak wetness the middle of Penny Pond is only 18"-24" inches deep, though thick mud will suck the unwary foot in even deeper.
 It is by no means a dangerous area though, and one would have to be either intoxicated or extremely diminutive to find a way to drown in this bog.

 Penny Pond was a major destination for kids in the neighborhood in days gone by.
 In winter, skating on the swamp was tremendous fun, as the various channels through the thickets provided a mysterious labyrinth to blade through.
 I recall one year that a certain pathway was declared "Lover's Lane", and some kids claimed to have had memorable experiences there.
 I wasn't so lucky, but most of the girls in the area weren't very cute anyway.
 Nevertheless, skating around the pond in winter, especially when it was snowing, could indeed be enchanting.
+I'm sure a century or two ago this murky area was a true pond, but over time it has given way to many bushes, hillocks, and water plants that have choked it, creating a lushly dense thicket surrounding four shallow pools.
+The bushes have become so entangled that it is now hard to actually photograph the area in summer.

 Of course, sometimes older kids took over the main pool for hockey games, but there would still be plenty of skating room in the bushes.
 Every winter make-shift hockey goals were erected and every spring they sank in to the mire when the ice melted.
 There are probably a few dead goalies in the muck as well.